cornelous/dailytimesOLD/content/plugins/cleantalk-spam-protect/readme.txt

 1. Setup Android/iOS app to have push notices when new legitiamte comments/registrations or contactcs appears on the website.

 == Changelog ==
+= 5.20 2015-08-15 =
+  * Fixed anti-spam stats in admin bar - now statistics updates every hour
+  * Fixed issue with skipping spam submissions
+  * Added some PHP-constants for advanced users - CLEANTALK_AJAX_USE_BUFFER and CLEANTALK_AJAX_USE_FOOTER_HEADER can be defined to true or false in wp-config.php to control method, which will be used for injection of AJAX script.

+= 5.19 2015-08-11 =
+  * New feature: anti-spam checking for registered users
+  * Fixed issue with AJAX JavaScript anti-spam test.
+  * Fixed issue with SEO Yoast xml sitemaps and JavaScript anti-spam test.

+= 5.18 2015-08-04 =
+  * Fixed issue with user_token
+  * Added anti-spam API, see our FAQ

+= 5.17 2015-07-23 =
+  * Fixed infinite redirection after activation
+  * Minor backend fixes

+= 5.16 2015-07-22 =
+  * Fixed external services checking
+  * Fixed mass comments deletion
+  * Fixed AJAX anti-spam protection

+= 5.15 2015-07-16 =
+  * New feature: anti-spam protection for forms, that uses external services

+= 5.14 2015-07-03 =
+  * Added anti-spam protection for some themes and plugins
+  * Some backend fixes

+= 5.13 2015-06-12 =
+  * Closing notification for anti-spam renew
+  * Fixed bulk antispam comment checking

 = 5.12 2015-06-01 =
   * Added option for checking all post data for spam
   * Some JavaScript protection improvements